mz256/ashrae/README.md

 Another solution comprises k LGBMs trained on CV folds for each energy meter, resulting in a total of 4k models.
 Code in the `notebooks` folder.

-## Neural Net
+## Neural Net with Categorical Embeddings

 Another solution involves training a neural network with the fast.ai API.
+This neural net feeds the categorical features to Embedding layers and concatenates the resulting embedding vectors with the continuous features before feeding to the first linear layer.
 Code in `notebooks`.